patriciogonzalezvivo/glslViewer/README.md

 ![](http://patriciogonzalezvivo.com/images/glslViewer-dof.gif)

-Also when loading 3D models it's posible to add a postprocessing layer adding a `#ifdef POSTPROCESSING` to branch the logic of the shader.
-To apply a postprocessing layer you need to read the scene as a texture, this is saved on the `uniform sampler2D u_scene;` texture together with a depth render pass of the scene loacated in `uniform sampler2D u_scene_depth;`.
+Also when loading 3D models it's possible to add a postprocessing layer adding a `#ifdef POSTPROCESSING` to branch the logic of the shader.
+To apply a postprocessing layer you need to read the scene as a texture, this is saved on the `uniform sampler2D u_scene;` texture together with a depth render pass of the scene located in `uniform sampler2D u_scene_depth;`.
 Here is an example of a cheap DoF at `examples/model_postprocessing.frag`

 ```glsl
 uniform sampler2D u_scene;          // Scene RGB